hbacelar8/bacelarhenrique.github.io/_posts/2021-02-21-rust-and-stm32-a-quick-start-guide.md

 ```

 ## Cargo binary utils
-Make sure you have ```build-essential``` installed, which is necessary for having the C compiler used by Cargo
+Make sure you have the ```build-essential``` package installed, which is necessary for having the C compiler used by Cargo

 ```bash
 sudo apt install build-essential